 Frequent reviews are made on the subjects studied, and twice each session written examinations are held.
-At the end of every five weeks a report of the standing of students in scholar-ship, punctuality, and deportment is sent to parents and guardians; also a printed report of the relative average standing of each, showing how he rankes as compared with all other students of the school.
-This report is a great incentive, as every one wishes to get as near the top of this list as possible.
+At the end of every five weeks a report of the standing of students in scholarship, punctuality, and deportment is sent to parents and guardians.